ForeverPs/Robust-Classification/README.md

 - To do

 ## Validation
-- Need to label about 1k images in testing set used for validation
+- Need to label about 1k images in testing set which will be used for validation

 ## Boost Scheme
 - To do